TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 !!!
 Steps

+    1. Access the server web page.
     1. Upload the generated BVH motion file.
-    2. Click "Download (FBX)" to convert and save the file in FBX format.
+    1. Click "Download (FBX)" to convert and save the file in FBX format.

 ## Final notes